 Planning to improve your knowledge of Rennaisance art by admiring artworks by Michelangelo, but unsure what famous artwork you should see?
 Don’t worry: we are Michelangelo experts, so we have you covered.
 Here are the most famous paintings you should not miss when trying to understand Michelangelo!

 Why do we create this content?
 We believe art and culture is vastly important to world culture.
 We also believe it is freaking interesting.
-This is why we work to bring these topics to life so people can see how approachable and easy-to-understand art is.
-This article is a gateway to our tours and experiences run by passionate guides all over the world!
+This is why we work to bring these topics to life so people can see how approachable and easy-to-understand art is so you’re prepared to book a tours or experience run by passionate guides all over the world!

 The 11 Most Famous Accomplishments By Michelango